 air solution

-we have made the air so bad that it stinks.
-The bad air traps heat in the atmosphere causing global warming and climate crisis. smoke gets in your eyes
+we have made the air so bad that it stinks and traps heat in the atmosphere causing global warming.
+This is a climate crisis.

 "If we can't breathe the air then we die, if we can't grow food on it then we die, if we can't drink the water then we die."